Computing the gradients with respect to all parameters of a quantum neural network using a single circuit: Our improved approach

-Now it will be shown how to compute all the $2n$ shifted\ cost functions as well as the original unshifted\ cost function $f(\vec{\theta})$\ using a single circuit.
-Two additional control qubits $q_{a}$ and $q_{b}$\ need to be added to the circuit, regardless the number of qubits and parameters in the original ansatz.
-Then for each existing single-parameter gate $RY(\theta _{i})$ ($i=1,...,n$), we added two blocks to the qubit it rotates and the above two additional control qubits, to turn the parameter from $\theta _{i}$\ to $\theta _{i}+s$\ and $\theta _{i}-s$, respectively.
+For this purpose, we add two additional control qubits $q_{a}$ and $q_{b}$\ to the circuit, regardless the number of qubits and parameters in the original ansatz.
+Then for each existing single-parameter rotation gate $ RY(\theta _{i})$ ($i=1,...,n$), we added two blocks acting on the qubit it rotates and the above two additional control qubits, to turn the parameter from $\theta _{i}$\ to $\theta _{i}+s$\ and $\theta _{i}-s$, respectively.
 Each block contains $2$ controlled-RY gates, $1$ CX (two-qubit controlled-NOT) gate, $1$ measurement and $1$ reset operation.
 Fig.3 showcases an example of the resultant circuit.
 For simplicity, only three RY gates in the \textit{RealAmplitudes} ansatz of the original VQC (corresponding to the three RY gates before any of the red dashed boxes in Fig.1(b)) are studied, and shown with the two additional blocks added to each of them.
-The detailed workflow of the circuit is elaborated in the Method section.
+We also uploaded the diagram of the complete quantum circuit for a VQC with $10$ qubits (which will be used in the Experiments section for the classification task of the MNIST dataset) to Github (available at: https:// github.com/gphehub/grad2210/blob/main/ Fig.7\_Complete circuit for MNIST classification.emf).